SeiyaHazama/Graphicalino/README.md

 Graphicalino
 ===

-Can graphical data of Arduino serial data and create CSV file.
+You Can graphical data of Arduino serial data and create CSV file.

 ## Description